ga-wdi-curriculum/wdi-intro/readme.md

 How can we ask for help efficiently?
 - Ask a clear problem.
 "I don't know any of this" isn't a clear problem.
 "I tried this thing and got this error" is a clear problem.
-- Instructors will be unable to help you if...
+- Your instructors and peers won't be able to help you if...
   - The question you're asking isn't constructive
   - It's clear you haven't made an effort to find the answer.
 This means taking the following steps...
     1. First, try it yourself